tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-v62-authenticating-service-fabric-rest-requests.md

 >  Clients with user access only have permission for read requests (for example, `https://localhost:19007/Nodes?api-version=6.0`).
 Clients with admin access have permission for read requests and write requests (write request example, `https://localhost:19007/Nodes/<NodeName>/$/Deactivate?api-version=6.0`).

 ### Cluster Manifest Changes
  This section assumes that you already have a cluster manifest configured to use X.509 certificates.
-To learn more please read [Secure a Cluster Using X.509 Certificates](/azure/service-fabric/service-fabric-cluster-security).
+To learn more, please read [Secure a Cluster Using X.509 Certificates](/azure/service-fabric/service-fabric-cluster-security).

  To configure a cluster to support authentication and authorization of clients (User and Admin) and authentication of Service Fabric nodes, the following parameters must be set in the cluster manifest: